Iterative proportional scaling revisited: a modern optimization perspective: A Coordinate Descent Characterization

-CD algorithms have recently become popular in the field of statistics, especially in high dimensional applications \citep{Friedman2007} due to their simplicity and low-complexity operations at each iteration.
-But they often converge much slower than Newton's method.
-Below, we discuss how to update coordinates smartly to reduce the number of iterations.

-To ensure non-increasing function values, the cyclic update in Algorithm \ref{alg:CD alg} is not a must; in fact, one can choose the coordinate with the ``largest'' descent, $j=\textrm{arg}\max_{j}\lvert\nabla_{j}l(\boldsymbol{\beta}^{(t)})\rvert$, the so-called Gauss-Southwell (GS) rule.
-This is usually the recommended rule and has theoretical support \citep{nutini2015,Bertsekas2015}.
-However, GS can be very inefficient in large-scale problems, as it needs to compute all partial derivatives.
-In fact, with the full gradient vector available, one could update the whole vector $\boldsymbol{\beta}$ at each step.
+Recently, CD algorithms have received a lot of attention in statistics (high dimensional statistics, in particular) due to their simplicity and low-complexity operations at each iteration.
+But the characteristic of not updating all variables together may also make them take more iterations and require more stringent conditions to converge.
+Instead of the cyclic update in Algorithm \ref{alg:CD alg}, one can choose the coordinate with the largest derivative in magnitude, $j=\textrm{arg}\max_{j}\lvert\nabla_{j}l(\boldsymbol{\beta}^{(t)})\rvert$, the so-called Gauss-Southwell (G-S) rule.
+G-S can successfully reduce the number of iterations, and has been analyzed in depth in the literature (see, e.g., \cite{Bertsekas2015} and \cite{nutini2015}).
+However, it is inefficient in large problems since all partial derivatives have to be computed---indeed, with the full gradient vector available, one could update the whole vector $\boldsymbol{\beta}$ at each step.

-A recent breakthrough is the randomized coordinate gradient descent \citep{Nesterov2012}, which shows that random coordinate selection can achieve the same convergence rate as GS, and so is better than the cyclic rule (in an average sense).
-We use the random sampling without replacement \citep{wright2015}.
+An effective way to speed the convergence of the algorithm is to \textit{randomize} it.
+The recent analysis of \cite{Nesterov2012} shows that random coordinate selection can achieve the same convergence rate as G-S. It is worth mentioning that random strategies make complexity bounds much easier to obtain, and are often suitable for modern computational architectures.
+Experience shows that random sampling without replacement \citep{wright2015} works well in IPS.
 Concretely, at the start of each cycle, we randomly shuffle the elements in $[p]$ to obtain a new index set $\mathrm{Perm}[p]$, and then update the permuted coordinates sequentially.
-We present this \textbf{A}ccelerated-\textbf{IPS} (\textbf{A-IPS}) with randomization in Algorithm \ref{alg:AIPS}.
+The randomized algorithm, denoted by \textbf{A}ccelerated-\textbf{IPS} (\textbf{A-IPS}), is presented in Algorithm \ref{alg:AIPS}.
+In theory, randomized coordinate selection is able to avoid worst-case order of coordinates, and seems to be better than the cyclic rule in an average sense \citep{Richtarik2014}.
+(Sampling the coordinates in a data-dependent manner may be better, but it involves more computation and is not considered here.) { }{ }